 According to research, medulloblastoma is the most common malignant brain tumor found in children under 15 years of age.
 It grows at the base of the skull, and the growth rate depends on the mutation of tumor cells.

 It is an aggressive type of bone cancer that arises from the cartilage of the spine, skull base, pelvis, arm, knee, and thighbone - that can reach the brain.

 Brain cancer symptoms vary according to the location of the tumor and the functional system impacted.
 Common signs and symptoms of brain tumors may include:

 Brain cancer treatment options depend upon the size, location, and type of tumor.
 Age and overall health are also considered before deciding on an optimum treatment for brain cancer cure.

-Brain cancer surgery is the most common brain cancer treatment.
-The procedure depends on the brain tumor's size, location, and accessibility.
+Surgical procedures are the most common brain cancer treatment options.
+The procedure depends on the tumor's size, location, and accessibility.
 There are many surgical approaches for the removal of a brain tumor: